 Eric Stefanski comes from UNC, Qu promoted from part-time assistant

 Yun Qu joined the Georgia Tech swimming & diving staff as a part-time

-In the 1994 World Championships in Rome, she was the silver-medalist in both the 100m and 200m butterfly, a year after ranking No. 1 in the world and setting an Asian record in the 200m fly (2:08.53), and ranking No. 2 in the world in the 100m fly (59.27).
+In the 1994 World Championships in Rome, she was the silver medalist in both the 100 and 200 meter butterfly events just a year after ranking No. 1 in the world and setting an Asian record in the 200 meter fly (2:08.53) and ranking No. 2 in the world in the 100 meter fly (59.27).